broadinstitute/cn_correlation/README.md

 - *D.mat*
 - *peak_regs.mat*

 ## Code File Descriptions
--README.txt - old documentation
+-README.txt - old documentation, more thinking out how to functionally decompose Travis's scripts, less useful for final code.

 ### Permutation Functions

 #### high level script examples
-- *ng_pancan_corrperm_hl_recap.m* - script to recapitulate Zack "high-level" analysis using refactored functions
+- *ng_pancan_corrperm_hl_recap.m* - script to recapitulate [Zack2013] "high-level" analysis using refactored functions
-- *ng_pancan_corrperm_ll_recap.m* - script to recapitulate Zack "low-level" analysis using refactored functions
+- *ng_pancan_corrperm_ll_recap.m* - script to recapitulate [Zack2013] "low-level" analysis using refactored functions

-#### use "lockstep" simulated annealing scheduling algorithm
+#### simulated annealing algorithm
-- *corrperm_ampdel_lockstep.m* - function call from matlab to run M iterations of "lockstep" optimization
-- *corrperm_ampdel_lockstep_module.m* - compiled "lockstep" module that can be run in multiprocessing environment
-- *corrperm_lockstep_schedule.m* - runs a chunk of multiple iterations of the "lockstep tempering"
+- *corrperm_cooldown_ratio.m* - run one iteration of simulated annealing with a cooling temperature ramp.
+This is the lowest level workhorse function used by both both flavors of simulated tempering that have been developed.

 #### use original "simulated tempering" scheduling algorithm
 - *corrperm_ampdel_tempering.m* - function call from matlab to run M iterations of "simulated tempering" optimization
-- *corrperm_ampdel_tempering_module.m* - compiled "simulated tempering" module that can be run in multiprocessing environment
+- *corrperm_ampdel_tempering_module.m* - compiled tempering module that can be run in a multiprocessing environment.
+This function reads its arguments from the command line provided by the MPE and passes them to *corrperm_ampdel_tempering()*.
 - *corrperm_tempering_schedule.m* - runs a chunk of multiple iterations

-- *corrperm_cooldown_ratio.m* - run one iteration of simulated annealing with a temperature ramp.
-This is the lowest level workhorse function for both flavors of simulated tempering.
-- *corrperm_get_final_stats.m*
+#### use "lockstep" simulated annealing scheduling algorithm
+This variant of the simulated tempering algorithm was used in [Schumacher2017] to better balance the fit between amplifications and deletions in the permutations with a small cohort of one cancer type.
+It allows multiple "reheats" increase the better fitting of amps/dels more to favor the less better fitting alteration.
+- *corrperm_ampdel_lockstep.m* - function call from matlab to run M iterations of "lockstep" optimization
+- *corrperm_ampdel_lockstep_module.m* - compiled "lockstep" module that can be run in multiprocessing environment.
+This function reads its arguments from the command line provided by the MPE and passes them to *corrperm_ampdel_lockstep()*.
+- *corrperm_lockstep_schedule.m* - runs a single iteration

 #### adapters for different kinds of multiprocessing environments
 - *corrperm_lsf_submission.m* - submit a module to (Broad Institute) Platform LSF